dohonglong/pokedex/README.md

 ## Credits

 Thanks to PokéAPI for the data and Wikimedia for the type icons.
-And especially, thank you HybridShivam for allowing me to use your Pokemon species and Evolution chain json file, it helped me a lot.
+And especially, thanks to HybridShivam for allowing me to use your Pokemon species and Evolution chain json file, it helped me a lot.